 Narcissists devalue those around them when they become envious of them of fear losing them.
 Narcissist’s place their inner shame into those around them.
 They devalue people into believing they aren’t worthy of the narcissist through projection, silent treatments, blame-shifting, gaslighting, triangulation, intimidation, invalidation.
 So we underestimate our worth and believe we don’t deserve any better.

 A narcissist will offer intermittent stages of re-idealisation.
 They breadcrumb us throughout the relationship to give us the hope that if we just trust them a little bit longer, all will be ok.
 However, it never is ok, as they lied about who they are, and they lie to cover up those lies, so we can not see through their lies to get to our reality.
 We become grateful for those crumbs of help, grateful they still want us after they devalued us.

 From the love bombing to the devaluation, we are left in a state of not knowing one reality to the next, they create the ideal, to then blame us for everything that goes wrong, as we hold ourselves accountable for our behaviour, with their gaslighting, we question our thoughts, feelings, opinions and behaviour and not the narcissists.

 Due to the narcissists idealisation, blame-shifting, projection and gaslighting, we doubt and question who we are as a person and not the narcissist who’s causing those same doubts within our minds.

 If the relationship were healthy, the narcissist would be supportive of you.
 They wouldn’t belittle you.

-If the relationship were healthy you would want to bring out the best in each other when someone is committed to baiting you into bringing out the worst in you, they’re trying to cover up the things they actually do, and their true intentions behind their behaviour.
+If the relationship were healthy, you would want to bring out the best in each other when someone is committed to baiting you into bringing out the worst in you.
+They’re trying to cover up the things they actually do and the true intentions behind their behaviour.